Special Educational Needs and Disabilites

 • Overcoming potential barriers to learning.

-• Children have Special Educational Needs or Disabilities if they have a learning difficulty which calls for special educational provision to be made for them.
+• have a learning difficulty which calls for special educational provision to be made for them.

 Children have a learning difficulty if they:

-• Have a significantly greater difficulty in learning than the majority of children of the same age;
+• have a significantly greater difficulty in learning than the majority of children of the same age;

-• Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age.
+• have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age.
 This may relate to impairments in communication and interaction, cognition and learning, behavioural, emotional and social development, or sensory or physical needs.

 • Communication and Interaction